-Formatted: No underline Skidmore College seeks to hire, retain, tenure, and promote faculty members who, in addition to successful performing their duties, bring intellectual acumen, commitment to Skidmore's mission, integrity, and energy to the work on behalf of their students, their discipline, their department or program, and Skidmore College as a whole.
+Skidmore College seeks to hire, retain, tenure, and promote faculty members who, in addition to successfully performing their duties, bring intellectual acumen, commitment to Skidmore's mission, integrity, and energy to their work on behalf of their students, their discipline, their department or program, and Skidmore College as a whole.
 Our academic community is enriched through the broad range of academic backgrounds, interests, and perspectives of its diverse faculty.